sd3ph/sd3ph.github.io/README.md

             const classroomPrompt = document.getElementById('password-prompt-container');
             const classroomContent = document.getElementById('classroom-content');

-            // --- Navigation Logic ---
+            // --- Core Navigation Function ---
-            function switchTab(targetId) {
+            // This function handles switching the visible page function switchTab(targetId) {
-                // Deactivate all links and hide all content pages first navLinks.forEach(nav => nav.classList.remove('active'));
+                // First, remove 'active' from all links and content to reset the state navLinks.forEach(nav => nav.classList.remove('active'));
                 pageContents.forEach(content => content.classList.remove('active'));

-                // Activate the new link
-                const activeLink = document.querySelector(`.nav-link[href="${targetId}"]`);
+                // Find the specific link that was clicked using its href attribute const activeLink = document.querySelector(`.nav-link[href="${targetId}"]`);
                 if (activeLink) {
-                    activeLink.classList.add('active');
-                }
+                    activeLink.classList.add('active'); // Highlight the active navigation link }

-                // Display the corresponding content page
-                const activeContent = document.querySelector(targetId);
+                // Find the corresponding content div using its ID const activeContent = document.querySelector(targetId);
                 if (activeContent) {
-                    activeContent.classList.add('active');
-                }
+                    activeContent.classList.add('active'); // Display the correct page content }

-                // Special check for the classroom page to handle password prompt if(targetId === '#classroom') {
+                // Special handling for the classroom page to check for password if(targetId === '#classroom') {
                     checkClassroomAccess();
                 }
             }

+            // --- Event Listener Attachment ---
-            // Add click event listeners to all navigation links navLinks.forEach(link => {
+            // Loop through every navigation link and attach a click event listener navLinks.forEach(link => {
                 link.addEventListener('click', function(e) {
-                    e.preventDefault(); // This is crucial: it prevents the default anchor jump const targetId = this.getAttribute('href');
+                    e.preventDefault(); // IMPORTANT: Prevents the browser's default jump behavior const targetId = this.getAttribute('href');

-                    // Update the URL hash for history (back/forward buttons) and bookmarking if (window.location.hash !== targetId) {
+                    // Update the URL in the browser's address bar for bookmarking and history if (window.location.hash !== targetId) {
                         history.pushState(null, null, targetId);
                     }

-                    // Call the function to switch the visible content switchTab(targetId);
+                    // Call the main function to perform the switch switchTab(targetId);
                 });
             });

-            // --- Handle Browser Back/Forward Buttons and Initial Load ---
+            // --- Browser History and Initial Page Load Handling ---
-            function handleURLChange() {
+            // This function checks the URL hash and loads the correct page function handleURLChange() {
-                // On load or on back/forward, read the hash and show the correct page const currentHash = window.location.hash || '#highlight'; // Default to #highlight switchTab(currentHash);
+                // If the URL has a hash (e.g., #research), use it.
+Otherwise, default to #highlight. const currentHash = window.location.hash || '#highlight';
+                switchTab(currentHash);
             }

-            // Listen for when the user clicks the back or forward buttons window.addEventListener('popstate', handleURLChange);
+            // Add a listener for the 'popstate' event, which fires when the user clicks back/forward window.addEventListener('popstate', handleURLChange);

-            // Set the correct page when the site is first loaded handleURLChange();
+            // Call the handler once on initial page load to show the correct content handleURLChange();

             // --- Classroom Passcode Logic ---